 - 5.2.1.
-The maximum period which a student can take to complete a full-time academic program shall be twice the normal duration of the program, i.e. four years each for students admitted to MBA and MCA. - 5.2.2.
+The maximum period which a student can take to complete a full-time academic program shall be twice the normal duration of the program, i.e., eight years for the B.E. and B.Sc.
+Honors programs under regular entry and six years for the B.E. program under lateral entry (Diploma and B.Sc. students).
+Four years each for students admitted to post-graduate programs. - 5.2.2.
 The maximum period for a program shall also be dictated by the fact that a student has to demonstrate the prescribed minimum academic performance by registering for the prescribed minimum number of credits in every semester, for continuing with the program.
 This period can be equal to or lesser than the maximum period indicated as in 5.2.1.